bmintz/queryp/README.md

 ## Motivation

-After moving all my SQL queries to separate files (using the load_sql function), I noticed that some of them were being duplicated except for one extra clause.
+After moving all my SQL queries to separate files (using the load_sql function), I noticed that I was duplicating some of them except for one extra clause.
 I created this to allow me to deduplicate such queries.

 ## License